flpm/oak/output/lists/about_music.md

   - B08M93Q9SP
 subtitle: Books about music and musicians
 ---
-I have 2 books about Music in my bookshelf.
+I have 2 books about Music in my personal library.

 ### Titles:
 - (audio) [Beginner's Mind](/books/info/B08ZYXLTYG) by Yo-Yo Ma